Equivariant $K$-theory, affine Grassmannian and perfection: Fixed-point schemes and traces from equivariant K -theory

 Altogether, this assembles into the trace map \eqref{definition: trace map in the group case}: we land in algebraic functions, as we can test on arbitrary $R$-points of $\Fix_G(X)$.
 The resulting function is also $G$-invariant, as taking traces is invariant under the adjoint action of $G$ on itself.
-Finally, the trace factors through $K^G_0(X)$ by \cite[\S 1.5.6]{TT90} an the above. \end{construction}
+Finally, the trace factors through $K^G_0(X)$ by \cite[\S 1.5.6]{TT90} and the above. \end{construction}

-\begin{observation} The trace map $\tr$ is a homomorphism of rings. \end{observation} \begin{proof} Trace of a tensor product is the product of traces of factors. \end{proof} This observation is essential for our applications: we can desccribe rings of functions on interesting spaces via equivariant $K$-theory.
-Moreover, it explains why we need equivariant $K$-theory (and not $G$-theory).
+\begin{observation} The trace map $\tr$ is a homomorphism of rings. \end{observation} \begin{proof} The trace of a tensor product is the product of traces of factors. \end{proof} This observation is essential for our applications: we can describe rings of functions on interesting spaces via equivariant $K$-theory.
+Moreover, it explains why we need equivariant $K$-theory (and not $G$-theory, which doesn't have a natural ring structure).
+In fact, the above construction of the trace map would not even work for $G$-theory.

 \begin{remark} Since $X$ is defined over $k$, the trace extends to

 See Discussion \ref{discussion: traces from K-theory to HH} for a finer version.
 Reformulating, the trace map amounts to a morphism

 which factors through the affinization of the left-hand side. \end{remark}